 - In some cases, the Center may also reimburse travel expenses.
 If approved, such expenses will be reimbursed upon submission of appropriate documentation (e.g., actual boarding passes, receipts).
 Travel expenses cannot be reimbursed without this documentation.

 - Before the start of the fall semester following the internship, students will be required to submit a three-page report describing and reflecting on their summer experience.

-- Award decisions will be based primarily on the student’s GPA and the likelihood that the placement will be successful in helping the student achieve his or her professional development goals, although participation in Center activities will also be considered.
+- Award decisions will be based on the likelihood that the placement will be successful in helping the student achieve his or her professional development goals, among other factors.

 - Currently-enrolled 1L and 2L students in the day division, and 1L, 2L, and 3L students in the evening division are eligible to apply.